alcala21/gettingAndCleaningDataProject/CodeBook.md

 	+ Gravity

 - **calculated.signal**
-	This variable shows if a signal is calculated, and what kind of calculated signal it is.
+	This variable shows if a signal is calculated, and what kind of calculated signal is.
 The possible values are
 	+ None - No calculation was performed
-	+ Jerk.Vector - The Jerk vector was calculated
+	+ Jerk.Vector - The jerk vector was calculated
 	+ Vector.Magnitude - The magnitude of the three-dimensional signals calculated using the Euclidean norm
 	+ Jerk.Vector.Magnitude - The magnitude of the jerk vector was calculated using the Euclidean norm.